Armored Core: For Answer

 Armored Core: For Answer is a 2008 mecha-based vehicular combat game developed by FromSoftware and published by Ubisoft for the PlayStation 3 and Xbox 360.
 It is the 13th installment in the mecha-based Armored Core series, the game is the direct sequel to Armored Core 4.

 Gameplay

 AC customization features a new interface.
 Online mode returns with a new co-operative mode alongside the player versus mode.
 Gameplay enhancements an auxiliary high-speed booster.
 All parts carried over from the previous game have had their parameters altered, much like the transition between previous series installments Silent Line and Nexus.
-The game is also the second in the series to feature multiple endings.
+The game is also the second in the series (after Last Raven) to feature multiple endings.

 Plot

 Five years have passed since the LYNX War.
 Earth is now governed by the League of Ruling Companies, an international council composed of the corporations that survived the war, which ostensibly seeks to preserve global peace and corporate prosperity.
 In truth, the League is little more than a puppet of its chief member, Omer Science Technology, which emerged from the LYNX War with an enormous technological advantage and seeks to keep it.
 Since much of the world's surface was polluted to inhospitable levels by hazardous Kojima Particles dispersed during the LYNX War, the League built perpetually-airborne habitats known as Cradles, which are dependent on ground-based power plants called Arteria that generate even more Kojima Particles as waste.
 Over half of the human population now lives in the Cradles, while the surface is a battlefield where corporate armies and mercenaries wage the interminable Economic War over control of Kojima Particle-based technology.

 During the League's rise to power, it relied on the capabilities of LYNX, the pilots of the combat mechs known as NEXTs, and then abandoned the LYNX on the surface in favor of utilizing Arms Forts, mobile super weapons that could bring tremendous amounts of firepower to bear.
 While most LYNX are forced to eke out a living as mercenaries for Collared, a League-controlled intermediary organization, a handful of LYNX discovered the corporations' dark secrets and formed a resistance group called ORCA to overthrow the League.
 The player takes on the role of a LYNX known as Strayed who works for Collared and eventually becomes a pivotal figure in the escalating conflict between the League and ORCA.